EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 If a rift *start* time is specified, then the stretching factor varies exponentially between the rift *start* and *end* times (assuming a constant strain rate).
 The stretching factor at the rift *start* time is ``1.0`` (since the lithosphere has not yet stretched).
-The stretching factor at the rift *end* time is estimated such that our model produces a subsidence matching the :ref:`actual subsidence <pygplates_present_day_tectonic_subsidence>` at present day, while also thinning the crust to match the actual crustal thickness at present day.
+The stretching factor at the rift *end* time is estimated such that our model produces a subsidence matching the :ref:`actual subsidence <pybacktrack_present_day_tectonic_subsidence>` at present day, while also thinning the crust to match the actual crustal thickness at present day.

 .. note:: The crustal thickness at the end of rifting and at present day are assumed to be the same.